william-lawrence/math-and-ruby/problems/problem_1/problem_1_post.md

 ## Introduction

 This is the first post that I am writing in a while, and it's mostly because I wanted to start working through all the problems on [Project Euler](https://projecteuler.net/).
 I wanted to do this for a few reasons.
-First, they are hard problems, so they are good way to practice.
-Second, they let me keep my maths skills sharp.
-Third, They ley me practice my ruby.
+First, they are hard problems, so it's good practice.
+It'll help me stay on top of my math and my ruby.

-This first problem is fun, but we don't get a chance to look at clever mathematical approaches.
-But we do get to see some of the methods that we have in ruby.
+This first problem is fun, but there aren't that many clever mathematical approaches.
+But we do see some of the methods that we can use in ruby.

 ## Problem Statement